stoneskin/python-minecraft/README.md

 ### 4 Build a rainbow in the minecraft

 >code example: [rainbow.py](./samples/rainbow.py)
->build a rainbow with color wool on the player'slocation
+>build a rainbow with colored wool on the player's location

 ```python
    import mcpi_e.minecraft as minecraft